 I am so glad that we decided to do the evening river cruise it really made the whole trip quite magical.

-Now I just have to convince the other half to get on a plan and go back with me so we can have a romantic evening together.
+Now I just have to convince the other half to get on a plane and go back with me so we can have a romantic evening together.
 Not going to hold my breath on that one.

 This year I’d like to go to Amsterdam, I have already started making plans for what I’d like to see when I get there.
 I’m going to look into getting a cruise over there then maybe Phil might come with me.
 Check back soon to see how we get on.